ChildsplayOSU/bogl-docs/tutorials/functions.md

 determineFirstPlayer : TossResult -> FirstPlayer
 determineFirstPlayer(result) = Rosa
 ```

+To call a function that has a parameter you must first type the function's name, followed by parenthesis `()`.
+Inside of those parenthesis you must put a value that matches the type of the function's parameter.
+The function call `determineFirstPlayer(Heads)` will return the value `Rosa`.

 You may notice that the _result_ parameter is not being utilized, and that the output of this function will always be _Rosa_, no matter if the _result_ is Heads or Tails.
 In the next tutorial we will look at how we can replace the value _Rosa_ with an expression that can evaluate to _Jack_ or _Rosa_ depending on the parameter _result_'s value.